Child Protection Statement

 When the image is used, ES will not identify the name of the child / young person.

 CODE OF CONDUCT

-All staff will be asked to sign codes of conduct which sets out the working practices and parameters of their responsibilities and engagement.
+All staff will be asked to sign a Code of Conduct which sets out the working practices and parameters of their responsibilities and engagement.

-ES will not accept any behaviour and or language which are considered to be discriminatory with prejudice or is oppressive towards any race, gender, culture, age, disability, religion, sexuality or political persuasion
+ES will not accept any behaviour and or language considered to be discriminatory with prejudice or is oppressive towards any race, gender, culture, age, disability, religion, sexuality or political persuasion

 DISABLED CHILDREN & ADULTS AT RISK

 Children and young people with a disability are at an increased risk of abuse.
 This could be due to:

 ES will ensure that staff working with disabled children and young adults: